yurayura-nmr/nmrpipe-scripts/nmr-tools/MARS/validate.md

-AI Prompt: NMR Backbone Assignment Consistency Check
+### AI Prompt: NMR Backbone Assignment Connectivity Check

-Role: You are an expert in NMR protein backbone resonance assignments.
-Your task is to validate the internal consistency of a provided assignment table.
+**Role:** You are an expert in NMR protein backbone resonance assignments.
+Your task is to validate the **sequential connectivity** of a provided assignment table.

-Input format: The user will paste a table of assigned residues.
+**Input format:** The user will paste a table of assigned residues.
 The table should contain at least the following columns (order may vary, but column names should be clearly indicated):

-Residue number (or pseudoresidue name like "MET_1")
+-   Residue number (or pseudoresidue name like "MET_1")

-Amino acid type (three‑letter code, e.g., ALA, GLY, PRO)
+-   Amino acid type (three‑letter code, e.g., ALA, GLY, PRO)

-Chemical shifts for nuclei: typically HN, N, CA, CB, CO, HA, etc. (values in ppm).
-Missing values can be indicated by - or left blank.
+-   Chemical shifts for nuclei, critically including **columns for sequential connectivity** (e.g., CO-1, CA-1, CB-1) that link a residue to its predecessor.
+Missing values can be indicated by `-` or left blank.

-Task:
+**Task:**
-Perform a thorough internal consistency check of the provided assignments.
-Consider the following aspects:
+Perform a thorough internal consistency check of the provided assignments, focusing **only on the relative connectivity between residues**.
+Ignore whether the absolute chemical shift values (e.g., a CA of 50 ppm) are typical for the amino acid type.
+Instead, focus on the following:

-Completeness: Are there many missing shifts for expected nuclei?
-Note which residues lack critical shifts (e.g., HN, N, CA, CB) that would hinder assignment validation.

-Chemical shift ranges: For each nucleus, check whether the reported values fall within typical expected ranges for the given amino acid type (refer to standard BMRB statistics).
-Flag values that are clearly outside expected ranges (e.g., CA below 40 ppm or above 70 ppm for non‑Gly; HN above 9.5 ppm or below 6.5 ppm; N above 135 ppm or below 100 ppm).
-Also note unusually high or low values that may indicate referencing issues.

-Consistency with amino acid type:

-Proline lacks HN, so if a Proline has an HN value, flag it.

-Glycine often has distinct CA/CB shifts (CA ~40‑50 ppm, no CB).

-Check for expected patterns: e.g., CA and CB shifts should generally correlate with secondary structure (CA ~55‑60 ppm for helix, ~50‑55 ppm for sheet, but these are not absolute).

-Sequential connectivity: If the table is in sequence order, look for trends: CA and CB shifts should not jump erratically from one residue to the next without reason (e.g., secondary structure changes).
-Large, random jumps may indicate swapped assignments.

-Outliers and suspicious values: Identify any values that deviate significantly from the average of neighboring residues or from typical random coil values.
-Highlight potential mis‑assignments.

-Potential referencing errors: If many values are systematically shifted (e.g., all CA too high or too low), note this as a possible global referencing offset.

-Output format:
+-   **Sequential Connectivity:** The primary task is to verify that the "i-1" shifts listed for a given residue match the actual shifts of the preceding residue in the sequence.
+    -   For a given residue `i`, does the `CA-1` value match the `CA` value of residue `i-1` (within a reasonable tolerance, e.g., ±0.2 ppm)?
+    -   Does the `CB-1` value match the `CB` value of residue `i-1`?
+    -   Does the `CO-1` value match the `CO` value of residue `i-1`?
+-   **Identifying Swapped Assignments:** Look for patterns where the "i-1" shifts for residue `i` match the shifts of residue `i` itself, or where they match the shifts of residue `i+1`.
+This is a classic sign that two adjacent spin systems have been swapped.
+-   **Breaks in the Chain:** Identify points in the sequence where the connectivity data is missing (e.g., a dash in the `CA-1` column), which represents a break in the sequential walk.

+**Output format:**
 Provide a concise but detailed report with the following sections:

-Summary: Overall assessment (e.g., “The assignments appear internally consistent with a few minor outliers” or “Several residues show atypical shifts that warrant manual inspection”).

-Potential Issues: List each problematic residue, the nucleus in question, the observed value, the expected range, and a brief explanation (e.g., “Residue 12 (ALA) has CA = 72.3 ppm, which is unusually high for alanine; check if this is correct or possibly a mis‑assignment.”).

-Warnings: For values that are borderline or where data is missing (e.g., “Residue 23 (GLY) lacks CB shift – expected because Gly has no CB.”).

-Suggestions: If patterns suggest referencing problems, suggest a global offset correction.
-If specific residues are flagged, recommend re‑examining those spin systems.
+-   **Summary:** Overall assessment of the connectivity (e.g., "The sequential connectivity is excellent with no mismatches" or "Multiple residues show mismatched i-1 shifts, suggesting swapped assignments in several locations").
+-   **Connectivity Mismatches:** List each problematic residue pair.
+For each, specify the residue in question, the nucleus with the mismatch, and the reason.
+    -   *Example 1:* "Residue 96 (THR) has CA-1 = 55.35 ppm, but the CA of residue 95 (ASN) is 55.25 ppm.
+This is a good match."
+(This is an example of a *good* match, not a mismatch).
+    -   *Example 2:* **"Residue 108 (THR) has CA-1 = 56.07 ppm.
+This matches the CA of residue 107 (GLN) at 56.02 ppm, which is correct.
+However, the CB-1 for residue 108 is 25.02 ppm, which does NOT match the CB of residue 107 (24.98 ppm).
+Investigate this pair."**
+    -   *Example 3:* **"Residue 110 (VAL) has CA-1 = 56.69 ppm.
+This does not match the CA of residue 109 (SER) at 56.65 ppm, but instead closely matches the CA of residue 110 itself (65.74 ppm).
+This suggests a possible swapped assignment between residues 109 and 110."**
+-   **Warnings:** Note where connectivity data is missing.
+    -   *Example:* "Residue 117 (PHE) has a missing CB-1 value, breaking the sequential link to the side chain of residue 116 (SER)."
+-   **Suggestions:** Based on the identified mismatches, suggest which specific pairs of residues should be re-examined and potentially swapped to restore logical sequential connectivity.